 I continued on my sinful way but God was doing a work in my soul!
-Around the same time a friend of mine was also searching for truth.
+Around the same time, a friend of mine was also searching for the truth.
 At times, we would bump into each other and we would talk about God in a general sense.
 She eventually found Salvation in Christ and started to witness to me.
-I was 24 and for the very first time someone actually told me about Christ and His saving Grace!
+I was 24 and for the very first time, someone actually told me about Christ and His saving Grace!
 She invited me to witness her baptism on September 20, 1982.
+I accepted!

 The week that followed was full of questions and wonderings.
-I knew I needed Salvation!
+I knew I needed salvation!
 Do you?
 The following Sunday I again attended a Gospel meeting.
-At this point a uniformed friend of mine warned me to stay away or I would get brain washed!
-That did not happen but eventually my ‘sins’ – not my ‘brains’ were washed away!
+At this point, a uninformed friend of mine warned me to stay away or I would get brainwashed!
+That did not happen but eventually, my ‘sins’ – not my ‘brains’ were washed away!

 “To every man there openeth

 and every man decided the way his soul shall go” (1)